JoANeS86/Customer-Churn-GCP/README.md

   * Targeted retention strategies
   * Suggested actions per customer segment

 ---

-## 🔹 Production ML Architecture (Conceptual – GCP)
+## Conceptual ML in Google Cloud Platform

 While experimentation and model validation were performed locally using Jupyter notebooks, the production version of this churn model would be operationalized using **BigQuery and Vertex AI**.

-### Data Layer — BigQuery

-All feature engineering is performed in BigQuery, where a curated `customer_features` table serves as the production-ready dataset.
-BigQuery acts as the single source of truth for both training and inference, ensuring consistency and eliminating reliance on local files.

----

-### Training — Vertex AI Custom Job

-The validated modeling logic would be refactored into a production script (`train_model.py`) and executed as a **Vertex AI Custom Training Job**.
+As mentioned above, the validated modeling logic would be refactored into a production script (*train_model.py*) and executed as a **Vertex AI Custom Training Job**.

 This would enable: